 Throw them into a large stock pot

 Peel and Chop up potatoes into small chunks.
 The smaller the chunks the quicker they will soften while boiling.
 (Also, I almost always exclusively use yukon gold potatoes for mashed potatoes.
 They are so much more creamy than any other potato, but red potatoes/russet potatoes work just fine)

 Now pour water over the cauliflower and potatoes add about 1 tbs of salt.
-Potatoes LOVE to boil in salted water.
+Potatoes LOVE to be boiled in salty water.

 Boil potatoes and cauliflower until softened.
-Depending on the size of the chunks the time will vary, mine takes between 15 and 20 minutes.
+Depending on the size of the chunks the time will vary, but should be between 15 and 20 minutes.

 Strain the potatoes and cauliflower, return to the pot, and now here comes the fun part.
-Add your cream cheese, unsweetened plain almond milk, and BUTTER.
-Real glorious butter.
-I also add 2 tbs of dried minced onion, a few shakes of pepper, and about 1 tsp of season salt, then I mash my little heart out.
+Add your cream cheese, unsweetened plain almond milk, and light butter.
+I also add few shakes of pepper, and about 1 tsp of Lawry’s Seasoned Salt, then I mash my little heart out.

-The more you mash the more creamy they will become.
+Mash until everything is combined well and they’re creamy as all get out.
 You can also use a hand mixer if you’d like, but I like to feel like I worked for my taters.

-Simply beautiful and ready to compliment whatever meal your heart desires!
+Simply delicious and more than ready to compliment whatever meal your heart desires!

 Homestyle Cauli-Tater Mash

-- 2 lbs potatoes , peeled and chopped into smaller pieces (I prefer yukon gold potatoes, but any potato will work)
+- 2 lbs potatoes peeled and chopped into smaller pieces (I prefer yukon gold potatoes, but any potato will work)

-- 1 large head of cauliflower , chopped into smaller pieces
+- 1 large head of cauliflower cut into bite size pieces

-- In a large stock pot add chopped cauliflower and potatoes.
+In a large pot add chopped cauliflower and potatoes.
 Add water until the mixture is covered.
-Add about a tbs of salt to the water so that it tastes salty.
+Add enough salt to the water so that it tastes salty.
 Boil the potatoes and cauliflower until soft and fork tender.
 Strain and return to the stock pot.
-Add cream cheese, butter, almond milk, season salt, and minced onion.
-Mash them up, salt and pepper to your own personal liking, and serve!
-Enjoy!
+Add cream cheese, butter, almond milk, seasoned salt, and pepper, to taste.
+Mash them up and enjoy!